Yellen sees 'desire on both sides' for productive US-China ties

 WASHINGTON: Washington and Beijing both want to stabilise US-China ties and deal constructively with problems in their relationship, Treasury Secretary Janet Yellen said in an interview airing on Monday (Jul 10).

-Yellen's comments on National Public Radio's Marketplace program come after a four-day visit to Beijing during which she met with China's new economic leadership team.
+Yellen's comments on National Public Radio's Marketplace programme come after a four-day visit to Beijing during which she met with China's new economic leadership team.

 The aim is to do so "frankly, with candor, with respect and to build a productive relationship going forward," she added.